Jump to:

 • Good inter- and intra-rater reliability

 • Pros: Easy, quick (10-15 min.) to administer.
-This test is familiar to and is typically performed by most physical therapists.
+Familiar to and typically performed by most physical therapists.

-• Cons: Low validity and sensitivity for non-ambulatory stroke patients.19
+• Cons: Low validity and sensitivity for non-ambulatory stroke patients.2

-Direct observation of the patient’s independence with basic Activities of Daily Living (ADL), including use of gait aids/assistive equipment.14 Assess perceived functional ability and fear of falling.14 If warranted, assess for depression (Geriatric Depression Scale).
+Direct observation of the patient’s independence with basic Activities of Daily Living (ADL), including use of gait aids/assistive equipment.13 Assess perceived functional ability and fear of falling.13 If warranted, assess for depression (Geriatric Depression Scale).

 Laboratory studies